pbht/arbitrage-timer/README.md

 # TODO
 - [ ] Auto-reconnection logic in case of connection closing
-- [ ] Sending Pong responses to Pings to prevent disconnection
+- [ ] Send Pong responses to Pings to prevent disconnection
 - [ ] More robust input validation
 - [ ] Storage of arbitrage timings to calculate statistics such as mean and variance
 - [ ] Support for more exchanges including MEXC, Gate.io, Kucoin, Bitget, Bybit